 As a marketer, you have many channels available to reach your audience, but with limited time and resources you need to prioritize your efforts.

-For the seven reasons listed above, email marketing is by far the most effective channel to attract, engage and connect with an audience to drive sales and revenue for your business.
+For the many reasons listed above, email marketing is by far the most effective channel to attract, engage, and connect with an audience to drive sales and revenue for your business.